Kovalvus/projects/YouTube video downloader/README.txt

 1. Paste a YouTube link in the entry place after opening the app and click "Download"

-2. A popup should appear, choose the resolution you want ( "Highest resolution" will choose the highest resolution available up to 720p, and not choosing will download in 360p )
+2. A popup should appear, choose the resolution you want ( "Highest resolution" will choose the highest resolution available up to 720p, and not choosing any resolution will make the download in 360p )

 3. click Download video